-- If you use a nickname sometimes (such as Sue vs. Susan) use only your formal name on your application.
+- If you go by nickname (such as Sue vs. Susan) use only your formal name on your application.
 All occurrences of your name should match exactly.
 Either include or don’t include your middle name, but do it the same way every time.
-Leave no room for confusion on your application, since the reviewers may be dealing with similar names.
+Leave no room for confusion on your application, since the judges may be dealing with similar names.

-- Combine all application pages and documentation pages into one PDF file, even if the directions say multiple documents are ok.
+- Combine all application pages and documentation pages into one .pdf file, even if the directions say multiple documents are ok.
 Why take the risk of someone else leaving out one of your attachments?
-Protect yourself, and make this as easy as possible for the person who will be receiving and reviewing your application.
+Protect yourself, and make this as easy as possible for the people who will be reviewing your application.

 - Name your .pdf file in a way that identifies you and the document, such as AmberGrayFlyNow2019 or something like that.
 Do not leave it with whatever weird systematic name the software gives it.
 And if the directions state a specific file name format, use it!
 Remember, you want to do everything possible to make this as easy as possible for the judges.
 Are you catching the theme here? 🙂